-Mount Rushmore has to be on your list of places to visit.
-With our presidents, George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, the sculpture measures sixty feet high and while the intentions were to have the presidents honored from the waist up, lack of funding prevented further construction.
+Mount Rushmore has to be on your list of places to visit regardless of whether you are attending the Sturgis Motorcycle Rally or not.
+With our presidents, George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, the massive sculpture measures sixty feet high and while the intentions were to have the presidents honored from the waist up, lack of funding prevented further construction.

-Of course, during busy weeks such as Sturgis, there will be plenty of cars and motorcycles that beat you to the punch.
+Of course, during busy weeks such as Sturgis, there will be plenty of cars and motorcycles that will beat you to the punch.
 If you go through the admission gate, you can say you are just passing through and just get a quick peek at the President’s as you ride through.
 Even when you pull out of the parking lot, you can still take good pics.

 A nice surprise, as we were leaving, your road out will provide you with a profile view as well of George Washington.